Healthy Homes Assessment Porirua

 What are unreasonable gaps and holes?

-If you can feel external air flowing in or a clear draught from a hole or gap or crack, then it’s probably a gap or hole which requirements sealing in some way.
+If you are able to feel external air flowing in or an unobstructed draught coming from a hole or gap and you can feel it, it is probably a gap or an opening that requirements sealing in somehow.
 Large cracks and gaps should be sealed permanently.
-Any gaps greater than 3mm that let air into or out of your house require seals.
-For example, if an open fireplace isn’t used it can create draughts.
-This should be blocked from.
-Landlords and property managers are responsible for ensuring that these draughts are stopped as far as imaginable.
+Any gaps greater than 3mm that let air into or out within the house need sealing.
+For instance, if an open fireplace isn’t used it may cause draughts and should be shut off.
+Landlords and property managers are responsible for ensuring that draughts from the fireplace are removed whenever possible.

-You don’t need to block off holes or gaps in the construction.
-For example, tiny gaps around doors and windows may be required to allow movement of the structure when the household gets warmer and cooler, in order to let them be shut and opened, rather instead of being stuck.
-We will test all windows and doors as part of your Healthy Homes assessment of your rental property.
+You don’t require to cover up holes or gaps which are part of the building.
+For instance, small gaps around doors and windows might be necessary to allow for the movement of the structure when the household heats and cools, so that they are able to be opened and closed rather than securing.
+We will check the windows and doors during the Healthy Homes assessment of your rental property.

 draught stopping building inspections